 But then it came time to apply what they’d learned.
 Sales performance levels stagnated.
 Quotas weren’t met.
 Reps either didn’t change, or changed briefly and then reverted to the old way of doing things.

 Organizations need good management — no argument there.
 But high-performing sales teams are not a result of mere management.
 They are fueled by transformational leadership.

-Written by David DiStefano, President and CEO of Richardson
+Written by David DiStefano, former President and CEO of Richardson

 As a sales leader, what’s your first impulse when you see a member of your sales team in trouble?